-Over the past few years there has been a growing crisis within children’s and young people’s mental health.
-The most up to date national prevalence survey conducted in 2004 suggests that 1 in 10 children or young people have a diagnosable mental health disorder.
-However, it is likely that mental health problems for children and young people are more likely to be much higher than 1 in 10.
-The effects of this are every classroom across the UK.
-The recent state of education report, identifies that 79% of teachers in both primary and secondary schools reported seeing an increase in stress, anxiety and panic attacks in their pupils, along with as a rise in other mental health problems such as depression, self-harm and eating disorders.
+The effects children and young people struggling with mental health problems are apparent in every classroom across the UK.
+The recent state of education report identifies that 79% of teachers in both primary and secondary schools reported seeing an increase in stress, anxiety and panic attacks in their pupils, along with as a rise in other mental health problems such as depression, self-harm and eating disorders.

-At Worth-it we have been working with a number of schools developing whole approaches to mental health and wellbeing.
-We have developed 5 simple steps that are the starting points for considering and initiating a whole school approach to wellbeing.
+At Worth-it we have been supporting over 170 schools with our range of early intervention and training programmes for staff.
+Contributing to their whole approaches to mental health and wellbeing at various stages of their journey.
+Through our work with them we have identified several top tips which help schools implement their whole school approach to mental health.
+We have developed 5 simple steps that are key starting points for consideration when initiating a whole school approach to wellbeing.

 Change is challenging and there will be resistance to any new initiative you introduce.
 It is important when developing wellbeing and improving mental health that it doesn’t become another thing you school feels obligated to do.
 This would be counterproductive to developing a whole school culture of wellbeing.
-Therefor it is important to address the barriers early on through providing an opportunity for school leaders and staff to discuss and identify pros and cons before you get started.
+Therefore it is important to address the barriers early on through providing an opportunity for school leaders and staff to discuss and identify the pros and cons before you get started.
 This helps address and overcome any barriers that could derail any wellbeing initiatives as the wellbeing strategy evolves in your school.

 Working through this process also helps identify the possible positive outcomes and what these could be for your school.
-This is important for developing staff, pupil and parent buy in.
+This is important for developing staff, pupil and parent buy-in.
 Identifying outcomes can also inform how you would like to evaluate the effectiveness of developing a whole school culture of wellbeing, for example through reviewing attitudes to learning, attendance or number of exclusions since developing a wellbeing culture.

 Through working with schools, we support them to develop a language and understanding of mental health that suits their school and communities understanding.
-This process can involve all staff through INSET days, working with SLT and asking pupils in the schools their opinions of mental health and wellbeing.
-Once you have your definition its important everyone understands it and it becomes part of the fabric of your school.
+This process can involve all staff through INSET days, working with SLT and asking pupils in the schools their opinions about mental health and wellbeing.
+Once you have your definition, it's important that everyone understands it and that it becomes part of the fabric of your school.

 Visibility also means having names staff members, school leaders and governors with the responsibility of mental health.
 A visible wellbeing strategy involves creating policy and processes that support the development of positive mental health.
 Visibility also applies to pupils with innovations such as pupil led wellbeing ambassadors or champions in both primary and secondary schools, demonstrate highly effective approaches to developing peer to peer support in schools.